TontanWetmonkongorn/Brazil-E-commerce-Data-and-Business-Analysis/Brazillian E-Commerce Sales Analytics/process/phase1_excel.md

 | olist_geolocation_dataset.csv | 1,000,163 | Too large, geography not relevant — will exclude |
 | product_category_name_translation.csv | 71 | Small lookup table, 71 categories |

-> 💡 **Guided observation:** order_items has MORE rows than orders — this means some orders contain multiple items.
-Write this down.
-It will affect how you calculate revenue in SQL (you must SUM price per order, not just count orders).

 **My key observation from row counts:**
 ```
 - order_items has 112,650 rows vs 99,441 orders, meaning some orders contain multiple items.
 I must GROUP BY order_id when calculating revenue to avoid double-counting.